 In 2021 there remain horses used to pull carriages on the busy roads of Melbourne and surrounds.
 The risks to human and horse safety have been widely documented by the media and Melbourne Against Horse-Drawn Carriages over seven years.
 Incidents of horse and human injury, violent and aggressive operators, breaches of local laws and state road safety laws are commonplace, yet the state government continues to refuse to take action!

 The situation is so out of control that after the ongoing high volume of complaints (making HDV's the most complained about issue for the City of Melbourne), serious incidents of horse and human injury, and wide public consultation, the City of Melbourne had no other choice but to remove the street-trading permits of the operators effective as of July 1, 2017.
 The Lord Mayor at the time, Robert Doyle, stating "Horse-drawn vehicles, modern traffic, a busy city, a million people a day — they just don't mix," and admitting the permits introduced several years ago to regulate the industry had been "ineffective".

-However, it has been made very clear 8 months on that the removal of the street-trading permits was not enough and VicRoads and the State Government needs to step in.
+However, it has been made very clear repeatedly of the years since that the removal of the street-trading permits is not enough and Lord Mayor Sally Capp needs to pressure VicRoads and the State Government to step in.

 In the short time that MAHDC have been campaigning against this trade, the horses, and the public has had to witness or directly experience...

 - a horse being steered into and smashed in the head by a tram (on at least one occasion that we know of)